Newcastle, New South Wales: Festivals

 Newcastle holds a variety of cultural events and festivals.

 The Newcastle Regional Show is held in the Newcastle Showground annually.
 There are a mixture of typical regional show elements such as woodchopping displays, showbags, rides and stalls and usually fireworks to complement the events in the main arena.

 The Mattara festival, founded in 1961, is the official festival of Newcastle with a more traditional "country fair" type program that combines a parade, rides, sporting events, band competitions and portrait and landscape painting exhibitions.
 Mattara means "hand of friendship" in the local Awabakal language.
 Originally held at Civic Park and then moved to Newcastle foreshore in 2006 In 2017 the festival was moved to Wallsend Park.

 The Newcastle Jazz Festival is held across three days in August, and attracts performers and audiences from all over Australia.
 The first festival was held in September 1988 as part the NSW Bicentenital Festival of Music which was organised by the Newcastle Jazz Action Society.

 The Shoot Out 24 Hour Filmmaking Festival, first started in Newcastle in 1999.
 This is the film festival where film-makers come together in one place to make a short film in 24 hours.
 It is run annually in July.

 This Is Not Art is a national festival of new media and arts held in Newcastle each year over the October long weekend.
 Since its humble beginnings in 1998, it has become one of the leading arts festivals in Australia dedicated to the work and ideas of communities not included in other major Australian arts festivals.
 The umbrella program includes the independent festivals Electrofringe, the National Young Writers' Festival, Critical Animals, Sound Summit, Crack Theatre Festival and other projects that vary from year to year.

 The Newcastle Entertainment Centre, located inside the Newcastle Showground is a popular venue for regular events including wrestling, concerts and monster truck shows.

 Music

 Newcastle has an active youth music culture, as well as a Conservatorium of Music which is part of the University of Newcastle.
 It continues to support local bands and has a large underground music scene.
 The members of Silverchair, the highly successful Australian band, hail from Newcastle, as do the Australian bands The Screaming Jets and Vacations.
 It has a fertile punk rock and hardcore scene, which has spawned successful local acts and national acts.
-Newcastle was also home to the short-lived band Velvet Underground which featured future AC/DC guitarist Malcolm Young.
+Newcastle was also home to the short-lived band Velvet Underground (no relation to the famous American band The Velvet Underground) which featured future AC/DC guitarist Malcolm Young.
+The region also has its own youth marching band, the Marching Koalas, in which Silverchair drummer Ben Gillies began his drumming career.
+Danielle Marsh, a member of the world-famous South Korean K-pop girl group NewJeans, as well has her older sister and singer Olivia Marsh, also hails from Newcastle.

+Influential gabber group Nasenbluten were formed and based in Newcastle, until their disbandment in 2001.